 This societal menace that we harbor came to us as a four-month-old puppy, burned and beaten and abandoned for dead.
 This same dog now cheers sick children in hospitals, and comforts schoolkids learning to read.
 This dog has never met a stranger he finds undeserving of his affections.
 (See “Caution!” below.)

 Pit bulls, mountain lions, and fellow predators all suffer the worst of injustices, rooted in a pervasive belief that we humans are inherently more worthy than others—a belief that morally justifies our mistreatment of them.
 Psychologists call this belief speciesism, recently identified as a close cousin to racism, sexism, and homophobia.
+There are stark and chilling parallels between our historic slaughter of mountain lions and our persecution of Black people (and genocide of American Indians)—as animals and subhumans undeserving of our sympathies.
 In light of our country’s current tinderbox of societal tensions and moral divides, our ongoing mistreatment of other creatures rings with an ominous, red-flag resonance.
 Yes, lion lives matter.

-Though I’d rather not, I end here with an update on our young San Francisco lion.
-On July 3, just two weeks after he was returned to his wild home, he was found dead on the shoulder of Highway 1 near Pacifica, apparently struck by a car.
-A cruel twist of fate.
-And for me the mountain lion junkie, a dark bit of déjà vu, recalling the summer of 2011 when a young wanderlust male from South Dakota somehow survived a treacherous trans-America tour covering 18 months and thousands of miles, only to die on a Connecticut highway.
+For me the lion junkie, spectating from afar, his death more simply conjured a dark bit of déjà vu, recalling the summer of 2011 when a young wanderlust male from South Dakota somehow survived a treacherous trans-America tour covering 18 months and thousands of miles, only to die on a Connecticut highway.

 But as with that cat, I’ll take my comforts in remembering the San Francisco lion for the brief time that he thrilled us with his presence, and reminded us of a certain wildness and oneness with the world we share.
 And however fleeting the moment, I’m heartened to know that there are those of us still willing to offer their hand to a stranger in their city.